 Welcome to the American Community School of Abu Dhabi (ACS).
 Whether you are a returning or prospective family, we hope you find the information in his handbook helpful as you (re)familiarize yourself with our learning community.
-This year we proudly welcome more than 400 High School students to our campus who represent more than 45 nationalities.
+This year we proudly welcome nearly 450 High School students to our campus who represent more than 45 nationalities.